seejohnrun/seejohnrun.github.io/_posts/2012-02-08-mac-os-kernel-panic.markdown

 ---
 I have a laptop running snow leopard, and lately I ve been seeing a lot of kernel panics.
 After some digging, I found Chrome to be the issue, as it wasn't closing processes and ended up having too many open at once.

 If you ever have a kernel panic, the logs can be really helpful.
-Finding them is a bit unconventional, due to Mac OS s  make everything non-standard  approach.
+Finding them is a bit unconventional, due to Mac OS's  make everything non-standard  approach.

 They are in: